Kingreu23/IT-Support-Labs/Linux-Lab/README.md

 # 🧪 Linux (Ubuntu) Setup & Basic Administration Lab

 ## 📌 Objective
-The purpose of this lab was to install and configure a Linux environment using Ubuntu and perform basic system administration tasks through the command line.
+This lab focused on installing and configuring a Linux environment and performing basic system administration tasks using command lines.

 ---